Chios island, Greece is the 5th largest island in the country and is situated in the Northern Aegean sea off the coast of Turkey.

 Where to stay in Chios

 Most people visiting Chios tend to stay either in Chios Town or Karfas, a modern beach resort town about 20 minutes south of Chios Town that is still fairly quiet compared to its counterparts on some other islands.
-Karfas has a nice wide beach so is a great spot for families in particular.
+Karfas has a nice, wide beach, so it is a great spot for families in particular.

-For something, a little more budget-conscious Emporios Bay Hotel is located in the quiet, southern fishing village of Emporios Bay with excellent tavernas and close to remote beaches.
+For something, quite budget-conscious and peaceful Emporios Bay Hotel is located in the quiet, southern fishing village of Emporios Bay with excellent tavernas and close to remote beaches.

 For families and groups: Sideratos Apartments are stylish self-catering apartments on the seafront in Karfas with great sea views and just a short stroll into the village centre.
-To experience staying in a traditional castle Mesta Magic is located on the western side of the island and provides an authentic experience the kids will never forget!
+Mesta Magic is located on the western side of the island in a traditional castle and provides an authentic experience the kids will never forget!

-Solo: Sun Rooms are clean, comfortable rooms in Chios Town just a two minute stroll from the beach.
-It’s a safe, authentic area and the rooms are hosted by a very friendly and helpful lady who has really gone out of her way over the years for many guests.
+Solo: Sun Rooms are clean, comfortable rooms in Chios Town, just a two-minute stroll from the beach.
+It’s a safe, authentic area, and the rooms are hosted by a very friendly and helpful lady who has really gone out of her way over the years for many guests.
 We also like Costa Point, which is right on the harbor and have sea-view rooms and bikes to rent.

 Things to do in Chios